Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Ground state entanglement in LR and few-neighbor models

-In the Hamiltonian considered here, we have two tuning parameter that can control the long range interactions of the model.
-The first one is the exponent $\alpha$ if we move from $\alpha = \infty$ to $\alpha=0$, we continuously go from the nearest-neighbor Ising to the end-to-end connected LMG model where all pairs of interaction have the same strength, independent of the distance between the pair of spins.
-Note that except when $\alpha = \infty$, the number of two-qubit gates required in all other cases are the same (exponential with $N$).
-The other parameter that we can regulate to achieve the same control is to manually increase the number of pairing interaction from two to $\infty$ in the thermodynamic limit.
-For a finite system of size $N$, when $\mathcal{Z} = 1$, we get the NN Ising model while ${\cal Z}=N-1$, we have the end-to-end extended Ising model with open boundary condition.
-The first question that we answer here is that for the same algebraically decaying interaction ($\alpha$ is same in both the models) whether it is possible to mimic the behavior of two-qubit entanglement of the fully connected model with a few interaction.
+In the Hamiltonian considered here, we have two tuning parameters that can control the long-range interactions of the model.
+The first one is the exponent $\alpha$; if we move from $\alpha = \infty$ to $\alpha=0$, we continuously go from the nearest-neighbor Ising to the end-to-end connected LMG model where all pairs of interaction have the same strength, independent of the distance between the pair of spins.
+Note that, except when $\alpha = \infty$, the number of two-qubit gates required in all other cases is the same (exponential with $N$).
+The other parameter that we can regulate to achieve the same control is to manually increase the number of pairing interactions from $2$ to $\infty$ in the thermodynamic limit.
+For a finite system of size $N$, when $\mathcal{Z} = 1$, we get the NN Ising model, while when ${\cal Z}=N-1$, we have the end-to-end extended Ising model with open boundary conditions.
+The first question that we answer here is whether for the same algebraically decaying interaction ($\alpha$ is the same in both models) it is possible to mimic the behavior of two-qubit entanglement of the fully connected model with a few interactions.